 4. Create a nautical theme for your deck

 The nautical look never goes away, and is refreshed and renewed every season.
 It’s also an incredibly popular look for your outdoor deck; the wood and rich blue tones go well together to create a stylish and on-trend deck design idea.
 Add lots of soft furnishings in blues and creams, and accessorise with storm lanterns; don’t worry if your wood feels a little worn, as that’s part of the charm.

 The garden furniture on your deck doesn’t always have to be monochrome; by adding some colourful chairs you can really bring your deck area to life.
 Mix and match your colours – which is a big trend right now – and you’ll have the most fashionable outdoor dining space you could imagine.
 It’s fun, vibrant and maintenance-free, leaving you more time to sit, relax and enjoy.

-One aspect of decking design which you’ll need to take into consideration, particularly in the UK, is the addition of decking lights.
-If you want to use the area later in the evenings, then adding some lights makes it much more useable, and adds a wonderful atmosphere too, of course.
+One decking design idea which you’ll need to take into consideration, particularly in the UK, is the addition of lighting to your decked area.
+If you want to use the area later in the evenings, then adding some lights is a must.

-It’s important to plan your garden lighting to help create the right mood for al fresco drinks and dining.
-Next, consider the type of lights you will use – solar decking lights are a popular – and eco-friendly – option, as are LED lights and candles.
+It’s important to plan your garden lighting to create the right mood for al fresco drinks and dining.
+Next, consider the type of lights you will use.
+Solar decking lights are a popular – and eco-friendly – option, as are LED lights and candles.

 If you love the look and feel of natural wood, then you must remember to use decking stain or decking oil – and do it regularly.
 Most decks do require maintenance of some kind or another, but why not use your stain or oil to make a feature of the space?
 In this garden, different coloured stains have been used on the decorative wood to create a very effective look which is easy to follow through to the deck itself.